CalPoly/csc-facebook-page/job-posting-guidelines.md

 **My job posting was removed, why?**

 If your job posting was removed, you should receive a message from one of the admins with an explanation.
-If you do not, feel free to message on and ask.
+If you do not, feel free to message one and ask.

 ## Rules for Community Members